K21

 The K21 is a South Korean infantry fighting vehicle.
 A replacement for the K200-series, it was formerly designated as K300 or XK21 KNIFV (Korea Next-generation Infantry Fighting Vehicle).
 The initial production began in 2009, with the Republic of Korea Army planning to field approximately 466 units.
 It is designed to effectively defeat other IFVs as heavily armed and armored as the BMP-3.

 History

 Development began in 1999.
 A $77 million contract was awarded to Doosan DST for the NIFV prototype in 2003.
 Three prototype vehicles were delivered to the ROK Army in 2005.
-A contract for the first batch of K21 vehicles was signed in October 2008 worth $386.7 million.
+A contract worth $386.7 million for the first batch of K21 vehicles was signed in October 2008.
 Production began in November 2009 after a ten-year development period.
 K21s will be deployed from 2013 through 2016.

 Design

 Construction

 The K21 KNIFV's chassis is constructed entirely out of aluminium with certain parts, like hatches, made of fiberglass, reducing the weight of the vehicle and enabling it to travel at higher speeds without bulky and powerful engines.
 The NIFV is to be lighter than other IFVs, including the American Bradley series, increasing both speed and payload.

 The design was finally deemed production-ready in 2009, following 10 years in development and a research budget expenditure of approximately US$80 million.
 More than 85% of the vehicle's design is domestic.
 However a redesign is in order following the sinking of two vehicles while engaged in amphibious operations.
 A board of inquiry found that the problem was a lack of buoyancy, a malfunctioning wave plate, and a technical problem with the drain pump, all of which are to be corrected in the new design.